How to Play Crazy Pineapple Poker online

 But Pineapple players know that this hand will rarely take the pot.

-There are many more jammed pots before the flop in Pineapple Poker.
-This makes sense obviously because, with three-hole cards, you see many more playing options.
+There are many more jammed pots before the flop.
+This makes sense because, with three-hole cards, you see many more playing options.
 The key to winning consistently over time in Pineapple is to win a fair share of these jammed pots.
-Let’s read more about the jammed pot strategy in Crazy Pineapple Poker.
+Let’s read more about the jammed pot strategy.

 Jammed Pot Strategy in Crazy Pineapple Poker

-There is a lot of money to be made in a jammed pot in Crazy Pineapple Poker.
+There is much money to make in a jammed pot in Crazy Pineapple Poker.
 Again, there are usually much higher hands going into the flop than in regular Hold’em, and as a result, more players will want to bet to see that flop.
 For example, in a €2-€4 limit game, it can cost you €10 to see the flop.
 (A bet and four raises).
 If eight people take the flop, your pot is already up to €80 before this discard.
-To become a steady Pineapple player, you need to win a consistent number of these jammed pots.
-Let’s look at some common hands and what you should consider in a jammed pot.
+To become a steady Pineapple player, you must win a consistent number of these jammed pots.
+Let’s look at standard hands and what you should consider in a jammed pot.

 Big Suited Draw

-When you are facing a jammed pot going into the flop in Crazy Pineapple, your big suited cards now hold more value than before.
-If you hold a Queen-Jack suited and you’re probably up against some Ace’s and Kings, you have the nut flush draw opportunity along with a straight possibility.
-And you could always flop a set if the board shows two more Queens or Jacks.
-You know somebody else has the Aces and King’s otherwise, you would have held onto it and discarded the Jack.
+When facing a jammed pot going into the flop in Crazy Pineapple, your big-suited cards now hold more value than before.
+If you own a Queen-Jack suited and are probably up against some Aces and Kings, you have the nut flush draw opportunity and a straight possibility.
+And you could permanently flop a set if the board shows two more Queens or Jacks.
+You know somebody else has the Aces and Kings.
+Otherwise, you would have held onto it and discarded the Jack.

 Pairs

 With a jammed pot in Pineapple, pairs can give you a good chance at taking the pot.
-The chances are not great, but give your pairs a chance, and you might be lucky.
+The chances could be better, but give your pairs a chance, and you might be lucky.
 You are going to need some help.

 Say you were dealt a 9h, 9d, 3c.
-You should bet up until the flop to get a better idea of what is out there.
+It would be best to bet until the flop to understand better what is out there.
 After the flop, you would naturally discard the 3c.
-Now if it looks like you may still have the lead hand by turning the set on the turn, you should see the next card for the minimum bet or bet and then raise.
-Pairs, no matter how small, can still give you a decent chance at pulling out a jammed pot.
-You will need help to complete the hand though, so make a note.
+If you still have the lead hand by turning the set on the turn, you should see the next card for the minimum bet or bet and then raise.
+No matter how small, Pairs can still give you a decent chance at pulling out a jammed pot.
+You will need help completing the hand, so make a note.

-When you discard out to make a big pair in a jammed pot, you should place some raises in the later rounds even if you are not able to hit the set right away.
-This will get rid of some of the lower pairs that are just trying to catch a cheap ride to the later rounds as well as keep you in a good position to hit your set.
-Even if one of the small pairs hits their set on the turn, you can hit your set and come out ahead.
+When you discard to make a big pair in a jammed pot, you should place some raises in the later rounds, even if you cannot hit the set immediately.
+This will eliminate some lower pairs just trying to catch a cheap ride to the later rounds and keep you in a good position to hit your set.
+Even if one of the minor pairs hits their set on the turn, you can hit your set and come out ahead.
 They would be drawing dead at this point.

 KK or QQ with Backdoor Flush Draw

 These are some of the better hands you can have in Pineapple in a jammed pot.
 It is 17 to 1 against backdooring the flush.
 Plus, you could hit your set on the turn.
-When you draw these types of hands play aggressively and raise your opponents.
-Try and narrow the field down, so you have a better chance of taking the jammed pot.
+When you draw these hands, play aggressively and raise your opponents.
+Narrow the field down so you can take the jammed pot better.
 These hands are a great time to do that.
 If you sit and call all day, it will be hard to win these pots consistently.
-Remember though; the necessary discarding strategy must be made to get to this stage.
+Remember, though, the necessary discarding strategy must be made to get to this stage.

-Now is an excellent time to look at some dangerous hands that can pose some troubles in a jammed pot in Pineapple.
+Now is an excellent time to look at dangerous hands that can pose troubles in a jammed pot in Pineapple.

 Trouble Hands in Crazy Pineapple Poker

 Below are some hands that can give you some trouble in Pineapple after the discard.
-In other words, you will have to analyze the flop very carefully, but more times than not, these hands are going to lead to some trouble if you discard and are left with these hands.
+In other words, you will have to analyse the flop very carefully, but more times than not, these hands will lead to some trouble if you discard and are left with these hands.

 Top Pair

-Top Pairs are not necessarily a trouble hand, but one I want you to double-check.
+Top Pairs are not necessarily a troublehand, but I would like you to double-check.
 Top Pairs can be tricky hands to play in Pineapple because it is likely that one of your opponents may be playing a pair as well.
 It is not uncommon to see a completed set in Pineapple, so play any pair conservatively.

-For example, you hold an Ac, Ad, 3h, and the flop comes Kh, Ks, 9c, and one of your opponent’s raise, it may be correct to check and see what comes next.
+For example, if you hold an Ac, Ad, 3h, and the flop comes Kh, Ks, 9c, and one of your opponent’s raises, checking and seeing what comes next may be correct.
 They might have the third King, but you could still flop an Ace.
-Just be careful on these hands as sets are not uncommon in Pineapple.
+Just be careful on these hands; assets are not uncommon in Pineapple.

-Regular Texas Hold’em players will typically overvalue this card when they play Pineapple.
-This is not a bad hand in Pineapple, but it can lead to getting trapped more times than not.
-Remember in a jammed pot, you’re probably looking at Aces and Kings in the pocket, and the Ace-King offsuit will have some trouble outrunning those pairs.
-Also, keep in mind that straights are much more common in Pineapple, so your Ace-King offsuit can be easily beaten by a straight.
-This hand is not bad in Pineapple, but it is not worth spending a lot of money on.
+Regular Texas Hold’em players typically overvalue this card when playing Pineapple.
+This is a good hand in Pineapple, but it can lead to getting trapped more times than not.
+Remember, in a jammed pot, you’re probably looking at Aces and Kings in the pocket, and the Ace-King offsuit will need some help outrunning those pairs.
+Also, remember that straights are much more common in Pineapple, so a straight can easily beat your Ace-King offsuit.
+This hand is not bad in Pineapple, but it is not worth spending much on.

 Ace-Queen offsuit

-The Ace-Queen offsuit has all the same traps as the Ace-King off suit with the added challenge of going up against an Ace-King off suit from time to time.
-If an Ace hits the flop, someone has a good chance at picking up the set.
-If a Queen hits the table, you’re probably up against an Ace or King pair.
+The Ace-Queen offsuit has all the same traps as the Ace-King offsuit, with the added challenge of occasionally going up against an Ace-King offsuit.
+Someone has a good chance of picking up the set if an Ace hits the flop.
+If a Queen hits the table, you’re probably against an Ace or King pair.

 So, if you were dealt the Ad, Qh, 5c, you would naturally discard the 5c after the flop.
-All I’m saying is, don’t expect much with an Ace-Queen offsuit, as many times in Pineapple, you will lose this hand.
-If anything throws a little money in and see if you might have a chance, but don’t spend much.
+Don’t expect much with an Ace-Queen offsuit, as many times in Pineapple; you will lose this hand.
+If anything, throw a little money in and see if you can, but only spend a little.

 Three to a Suit

-Take note: any hand you have to draw the card you discarded, is not worth very much.
+So that you know, any hand you have to draw the card you discarded is not worth very much.

 If you are dealt three to a suit in Pineapple, you must discard one of those after you see the flop.
-When you see the flop, and you have a chance for a flush, remember you are now getting rid of one of the cards that can help you get that flush.
+When you see the flop and have a chance for a flush, remember you are now removing one of the cards that can help you get that flush.

 For example, say you were dealt Qh, 10h, 5h, and the flop comes 6h, 2h, Ac.
-You have to get rid of one of your hole cards, so you discard the 5h.
+You have to remove one of your hole cards, so you discard the 5h.
 At this point, you’re going for the flush draw, but you just discarded one of the cards that can help you attain this, thus reducing your chances at a flush draw.
-Again, any hand you have to draw the card you discarded to win, is not worth very much.
-The chances of you flopping a flush are 11% with all the cards potentially live.
+Again, any hand you have to draw the card you discarded to win is worth little.
+The chances of you flopping a flush are 11%, with all the cards potentially live.
 Why try and draw to a hand that you have just eliminated one of those cards?

 High – Low Pineapple Poker, Crazy Pineapple Poker 8/b

 The 8/b refers to the lowest hand at the table.
 If there is a low hand at the table, it must consist of cards valued at eight or lower.
-Straights and flushes do not count against you in Pineapple 8/b; we are only looking at the lowest hand numerically speaking.
-If multiple players have five cards lower than 8, the player with the lowest high card then will win the low hand and split the pot with the high hand.
+Straights and flushes do not count against you in Pineapple 8/b; we only look at the lowest hand numerically.
+If multiple players have five cards lower than 8, the player with the lowest high card will win the low hand and split the pot with the high hand.
 The lowest (best) hand possible in this game is: A, 2, 3, 4, 5

 This is the hand for winning low hands.
-Remember though, in Pineapple 8/b you win the pot with the highest or lowest hand.
-Since straights and flushes do not count against your low hand, you might be playing for both.
+Remember, though, in Pineapple 8/b, you win the pot with the highest or lowest hand.
+You might play for both since straights and flushes do not count against your low hand.
 If you had an Ac, 2d and the board flopped 3c, 5c, 7c, Jc, 10h, you would have a fair chance at the lowest hand with the Ac, 2d, 3c, 5c, 7c as well as a nice flush draw with the Ac, 3c, 5c, 7c, Jc.

-Many poker players love Crazy Pineapple 8/b poker because the game offers much more action and the pots can multiply like crazy.
-There are just so many more outs for players, especially if they are dealt with some low cards.
+Many poker players love Crazy Pineapple 8/b poker because the game offers much more action, and the pots can multiply like crazy.
+There are many more outs for players, mainly if they are dealt with low cards.
 Pineapple 8b is highly recommended for anyone who loves a little twist in action.
+You can read more about the best casino offers here.

-Do you feel to read more about Pineapple or Crazy Pineapple Poker?
+Do you feel like reading more about Pineapple or Crazy Pineapple Poker?
 Visit Wiki for more information.